+Expressions and Impressions opens Friday, February 2, with a reception to meet the artists that evening from 5:45-9pm.
+The exhibit continues to Monday, March 26.
 The Art Gallery is located in the Connelly Center on the Villanova campus.
 Convenient on-campus parking is available.
-A Slice of Art continues to September 25.
-Selected works from the exhibit may be previewed on the gallery’s website at www.artgallery.villanova.edu.
+More information is available on the gallery’s website at www.artgallery.villanova.edu.

 Expressions and Impressions was coordinated by Stephen McWilliams, Villanova’s director of Disability Services.
 McWilliams says, “Our mission in the office of Disability Services is to improve accessibility for and normalize the presence of disabled people on campus.
 Every February, we host a series of events that highlight the accomplishments of disabled people in our community and increase awareness of disability issues.
 An exhibit in the Art Gallery—right at the heart of campus—will offer students, faculty, and guests a new window into the experience of people with disabilities.
 We hope it will also increase viewers’ appreciation of the artists’ abilities.”